 The Skyscraper Museum is devoted to the study of high-rise building, past, present, and future.
 The Museum explores tall buildings as objects of design, products of technology, sites of construction, investments in real estate, and places of work and residence.
 This site will look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

-The BURJ DUBAI lecture series is presented in collaboration with the New York Academy of Sciences, and is hosted in the LEED Platinum 7 World Trade Center.
+The BURJ DUBAI lecture series was presented in collaboration with the New York Academy of Sciences, and was hosted in the LEED Platinum 7 World Trade Center.

 PROGRAM